samjones00/docs/docs/_documentation/Self-hosting.md

 Otherwise it's very easy to host ServiceStack in a Console App or Windows Service.
 You just have to Install the [ServiceStack NuGet package](https://www.nuget.org/packages/ServiceStack) and derive your AppHost from `AppSelfHostBase` instead of `AppHostBase`:

-If using this in a .NET standard console app, you should reference ServiceStack.Kestrel NuGet package](https://www.nuget.org/packages/ServiceStack.Kestrel).
+If using this in a .NET standard console app, you should reference [ServiceStack.Kestrel](https://www.nuget.org/packages/ServiceStack.Kestrel) NuGet package.

 ### Complete C# Console Host Example